COVID-19 spike brings cancellations, closures

 The livestock shows and auction will still be held, but the shows will be spaced out so sanitizing can be done between shows.
 Participants will be required to wear masks while showing the animals; social distancing will be practiced as much as possible in the show ring and barn.
 Spectators should be limited to immediate family only; masks will be recommended but not required; social distancing should be practiced.

-Wellington High School graduation had to be cancelled and summer athletic activities like psq, camps, and individual workouts for the next two weeks
+Wellington High School graduation had to be canceled and summer athletic activities like camps, and individual workouts for the next two weeks

 "We will look at possibly starting back up on July 27th if we can," the email read.
 "We apologize for this and as always we will keep the safety of our students and staff a top priority."